StarRocks/starrocks/docs/en/sql-reference/sql-functions/string-functions/ngram_search.md

 :::info
 - Currently, the character encoding only supports ASCII encoding and does not support UTF-8 encoding.
 - The function `ngram_search` is case-sensitive.
 Another function `ngram_search_case_insensitive` is case-insensitive.
 Other than that, these two functions are the same.
+If `haystack` is a column name, and an N-Gram bloom filter index is created for that column in the table, the index can accelerate the computation speed of the `ngram_search` function.
 :::

 ## Syntax